-One way or another many beginners end up learning how to squat through the teachings of Mark Rippetoe from Texas.
-He is famous for his book Starting Strength and popularizing the low bar squat as well as the GOMAD diet.
+Many beginners learn how to squat from the teachings of Mark Rippetoe from Texas who dominates the squat search results on the Internet.
+Rippetoe is particularly known for his book Starting Strength, which popularized the low bar squat as well as the GOMAD diet.

-One of the main principles of Mark Rippetoe’s squat tactics is to use your hips when you squat.
-He uses the term ‘hip drive’ in order to describe the hip movement during the lift.
+One of the main principles behind Rippetoe’s squat tactics is to use your hips as much as possible.
+He uses the term “hip drive” to describe the hip movement during the lift.

-1.The Hip Drive is initiated through the posterior chain
+1.The Hip Drive is Initiated By the Posterior Chain

 The hamstrings have two main functions – leg flexion and hip extension.

-Sometimes an easy way to understand hip extension is to think about how the smaller joints extend.
+An easy way to understand hip extension is to think about how the smaller joints extend.
 For example, when you bench press there’s elbow extension.
-Your grab the bar and move it down towards your chest.
-At that point your elbows are in a flexed position.
-When you push the weight up you are essentially extending your elbows.
-It’s the same with hip extension except that it’s done at the hips.
+First, you grab the bar and move it down towards your chest.
+At that point, your elbows are in a flexed position.
+When you are pushing the weight up, you are essentially extending your elbows.
+Hip extension is the same except that it’s done at the hips.

-The image above essentially illustrates what happens during deadlifts.
-You move your hips forward until you are in a standing position once again.
-Most people don’t have problem understanding that, but the hip drive is a little more complicated and to explain it fully we need to return back to the hamstrings.
+The image above illustrates what happens during deadlifts.
+You move your hips forward until you are in an upright position.
+Most people don’t have a problem understanding that motion, but the hip drive during squats is a little more complicated.
+To explain it fully, we have to return to the hamstrings.

 The hamstrings have two attachments – one at the knee and one at the hips (right under the glutes).
-In order to understand what’s happening during the squat we need to look at both of those points.
+To understand what’s happening during squats, we need to look at both points.

-The squat begins with bending of the knees which means that they move forward.
-At the same time the hips move back until you are ‘in the hole’.
-What’s absolutely crucial to understand is that you don’t want your knees to move forward after the first 1/3 of the movement has been completed.
+The squat begins with the bending of the knees, which means that they move forward.
+At the same time, the hips move back until you are “in the hole”.
+It is absolutely crucial to understand that the knees shouldn’t move forward after the first 1/3 of the movement.
 You want the knees to keep their initial bend.
-Then you have to reach the needed depth with the hips while stretching the hamstrings.
+Then, you have to reach the needed depth with the hips while stretching the hamstrings.

-Like we’ve already said the hamstrings have two ends – one at the knees and one at the hips.
-By keeping the knees at the same position after the initial part of the squat you are creating a stable point and then the hamstring are stretched like rubber bands through the hips.
-That creates tension and keeps your hamstrings engaged through the movement which makes you stronger and protects your knees.
+Like I already told you, the hamstrings have two ends – one at the knees and one at the hips.
+By keeping the knees at the same position after the initial part of the squat, you are creating a stable point.
+Thereupon the hamstrings are stretched like rubber bands by the hips.
+This creates tension and keeps your hamstrings engaged throughout the movement.
+As a result, you are stronger, and your knees are protected.

-At that point you are essentially riding that hamstring tension upwards.
-This is the hardest part of understanding the hip drive because to the untrained eye moving the hips forward and upward looks like the same thing.
+This is also the hardest part of the hip drive.
+To the untrained eye, moving the hips forward looks just like moving the hips upward.
 The feeling, however, is completely different.
-If you do it correctly, you will feel your posterior chain under serious tension and the weight will seem lighter.
+If you do it correctly, you will feel your posterior chain under serious tension, and the weight will feel lighter.

-Don’t try to confuse the deadlift with the squat.
-While both are hip extensions the execution is different and during deadlifts you should be thinking about moving your hips forward, but that’s not the case with squats.
+Don’t confuse the deadlift with the squat.
+While both are essentially hip extensions, the execution is different.
+During deadlifts, you should be thinking about moving your hips forward, but that’s not the case with squats.

-While you want the hips to be moving upwards, you don’t want them to raise two fast to the point where your hips are so high that you are essentially doing the so-called good morning exercise.
-You shouldn’t bend over too much at the waist because at that point you are not doing squats.
+Note: You want the hips to move upward, but you don’t want them to rise too fast to the point where you are essentially performing the exercise good morning.
+You shouldn’t bend over too much at the waist.

-In the video below you see the popular powerlifter Kirk Karwoski squat super heavy weights and he does use hip drive.
-Notice how he bounces out of the hole and his rear end sort of moves back and upwards.
+In the video below, you see the popular powerlifter Kirk Karwoski squat a super heavy weight with a hip drive.
+Notice how he bounces out of the hole, and his rear end moves back and up.

-Getting down the hip drive during squats is not as complicated as people make it to be but it definitely requires practice.
+At the end of the day, getting down the hip drive during squats is not super complicated, but it definitely requires practice.
 Once you get it down, it will be second nature to you.

 Key points to remember:

-3.You maintain constant back angle in order to avoid turning the squat into a good morning.
+3.Maintain a constant back angle to avoid turning the squat into a good morning.

-Do the same principles hold true for the high bar squat?
+Do the same principles apply to the high bar squat?

 What about the front squat?